 For most people, binge-drinking large amounts of alcohol causes them to black out.
 Studies seem to agree that heavy drinking alone doesn’t cause blackouts.
 A person has to drink a lot in a short period of time.
 Thus, the main cause of a blackout is a rapid rise in blood alcohol, which can be propelled by drinking on an empty stomach or while dehydrated.

-In a 1970 experiment, researchers in the Washington University School of Medicine’s psychiatry department gave 10 men with a history of alcoholism 16 to 18 ounces of 86-proof bourbon in a four-hour period.
+In a 1970 experiment, researchers in the Washington University School of Medicine’s psychiatry department gave 10 men with a history of alcohol addiction 16 to 18 ounces of 86-proof bourbon in a four-hour period.

 The researchers tested their memories after the first hour by showing them images and asking them to recall the details two minutes, 30 minutes and 24 hours later.
 Most men were able to remember the images two minutes after seeing them, but half of the men could not remember them 30 minutes or 24 hours later.

 The authors concluded that the blackouts were caused by an inability to transfer information from short-term to long-term memory when blood alcohol levels were rising.
+The results were published in the Quarterly Journal of Studies on Alcohol.
 Studies with similar designs have produced similar results.

 Alcohol affects people differently.
 Research suggests that some people’s brains are more apt to blacking out than others.
 The reverse is also true: Some brains may be resistant to blacking out.